Updated June 26, 2020.

 Under the CCPA, qualifying California consumers may have the following rights:

 A California consumer has the right to request that we disclose what Personal Information we collect, use, disclose and sell.
 A California consumer also has the right to submit requests to delete Personal Information.

-When we receive a request to know or delete from a California consumer, we will confirm receipt of the request within 10 days and provide information about how we will process the request, including our verification process.
+When we receive a request to know or delete from a California consumer, we will confirm receipt of the request within 10 business days and provide information about how we will process the request, including our verification process.
 We will respond to such requests within 45 days.